neurobagel/bagel-cli/README.md

     ```bash
     pip-compile -o dev_requirements.txt --extra all
     ```

-pre-commit will now run automatically whenever you run `git commit`.

 ## Regenerating the Neurobagel vocabulary file
 Terms in the Neurobagel namespace (`nb` prefix) and their class relationships are serialized to a file